Steve Schubart, Founder-Owner

 MVIMG_20180922_083217 (1).jpg

-I grew up on my parents very small hobby farm in Vermont where my love for animals was born.
+I grew up on my parents 15 acre hobby farm in Vermont where my love for animals was born.
 We didn’t have cattle, but we had every other animal you could raise in the Green Mountains of Vermont.
 While in my teens and into young adulthood I worked on diversified farms, but never considered farming a career path for myself until I worked on a successful grass-fed beef ranch in Sonoma County, California while pursuing a degree in Economics.

 helping out.jpg